 - Living Stones – Christian pilgrimages.

-- Siraj Centre for Holy Land Studies – Travel programs, interfaith, ecumenical dialogue, culture and youth exchange programmes.
-Study Arabic.
+- Siraj Centre for Holy Land Studies – Travel programs, interfaith, ecumenical dialogue, culture and youth exchange programmes, Arabic courses.